nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/install-verrazzano/install-verrazzano.md

     ![Launch Cloud Shell](images/3.png)

-4. Copy the command from the clipboard and paste it into the local terminal window where you built the `Helidon quickstart` app.
+4. Copy the command from the clipboard and paste it into the Cloud Shell and run the command.

-    >Make sure that Docker is installed and running.

     For example, the command looks like the following: